 The On Running Cloud has been built with everyday active people in mind, targeting those who love being on the move while in urban environments.
 Interested in getting a reduced price of up to 40% Off On shoes?
 Visit On’s Last Season page to see the latest arrivals; this is an account-only exclusive.

-NOTE: This review has recently been updated to include the additional features of the On Cloud 5 (latest generation, as of February 2022 – I will update again once the Cloud 6 is released) – the images in this review have all been updated too with the latest On Cloud 5 in the All-Black colorway.
+NOTE: This On Cloud review has recently been updated to include the additional features of the On Cloud 5 (latest generation, as of February 2022 – I will update again once the Cloud 6 is released) – the images in this review have all been updated too with the latest On Cloud 5 in the All-Black colorway.

 On Cloud shoes fit and design

-The On Clouds, in my opinion, are beautiful shoes that show off some of that design flair that the Swiss are so famous for.
+The ON Clouds, in my opinion, are beautiful shoes that show off some of that design flair that the Swiss are so famous for.
 They’re also famous for being proud of it too – a reason they include the Swiss flag on every ‘right’ shoe (see pic above).

 I really like the little details from the reflective decals right down to said tiny Swiss flag towards the rear of the right shoe.

 UPDATE on the Swiss flag: Are you wondering what happened to the Swiss flag that used to be on every right On running shoe?
 Laws within Switzerland have meant that the company can no longer display the Swiss flag on its products.